Select country

 Clinical negligence is a specialist area of expertise and is very different to areas covered by traditional forms of insurance, such as car or household cover.
 It can be – and often is – several years between an incident taking place and the resulting claim emerging.

-We are different in that we treat every case on its individual merit, and, because we are a discretionary organisation, our starting point is always 'how can we help?'
+We’re different in that we treat every case on its individual merit, and, because we are a discretionary organisation, our starting point is always 'how can we help?'

 Why should I pay for membership when there's no formal guarantee of assistance?

 Being discretionary doesn't mean there are no rules.
-We cannot and would not decline to assist you just because we felt like it - you have the Memorandum and Articles of Association as your agreement with us.
+We cannot, and would not, decline to assist you just because we felt like it – you have the Memorandum and Articles of Association as your agreement with us.

 If I'm sued for a large sum, I've heard Dental Protection could turn their backs on me and refuse to help, as there's no written agreement to do so – is that right?

-No - this is simply not true.
+No – this is simply not true.
 We take our responsibilities to members extremely seriously and have never used discretion capriciously.
 We have never declined to assist a member purely because of cost implications.
-In fact there are no caps or limits on the indemnity we provide to individual UK dental members.

 Share this article